eventrica/eventric-stream/crates/eventric-stream/README.md

-# Eventric Core
+# Eventric Stream

 <!-- ANCHOR: overview -->

-Eventric Core provides the lowest-level Event Stream abstraction as part of the Eventrica ecosystem.
+Eventric Stream provides the low-level Event Stream abstraction as part of the Eventrica ecosystem.
 It consists of a Stream with append/query functionality which is consistent with the intent behind [Dynamic Consistency Boundaries][dcb] (DCB).